BgeeDB/bgee-unil/docs/Configuration.md

 ## version

 It represents the version of the app.
-It's used at different place.
+It's used at different places.

 ## archive